Amsterdam in Netherlands, one of the great European cities, is known for being a fun and amusing destination.

 Not only does the architecture match the city’s quirky way of life, but it definitely shows how unique the city is in itself.
-And if you still aren’t too convinced about going, know that one of the main dishes is fresh french fries; are you packing yet?
+And if you still aren’t too convinced about going, know that one of the main dishes is fresh french fries!

-Here are 7 things to see and do in the Netherlands’ capital city!
+Here are 10 things to do in Amsterdam, Netherlands’ capital city!

 With its bright lights, multicultural population (that range from cops, carpenters, prostitutes, and clerics) and bar scene, visiting the district will definitely give you a couple of memorable stories to tell.